Learning what chemicals go into your hot tub was probably the last thing you were worrying about by the time you bought your unit.

 - COMPATIBILITY: Works with bromine sanitizing spa systems

-Bromine tablets offer the same sanitizing effect as chlorine, but with less harshness.
-The recommended bromine levels are at 3.0 to 5.0 PPM.
+Bromine tablets offer the same disinfecting effect as chlorine, but with less harshness.
+The ideal bromine levels are at 3.0 to 5.0 PPM.
 You can use a floater for both bromine and chlorine tablets.

 When using a floater, you usually need to load 4-6 tablets and have to wait at least 15 minutes before the tabs completely dissolve.